DhayaaAnbajagane/Baryonification/README.md

 - **Parallelized**: Painting and baryonification is parallelized under joblib (though the CCL profiles behave properly only in some stable package configs, see yml files in repo.
 This is still being worked on...)

+A detailed documentation is available at `readthedocs <https://baryonification.readthedocs.io/en/latest>`_.

 ## Installation